slebok/zoo/metasyntax/yacc-txl/README.txt

 are very poor TXL grammars.

 See Yacc/README.txt for the original unchanged read me file.
+Grammar extracted on 1 April 2013 by Vadim Zaytsev.
-Grammar extracted and added to the Grammar Zoo on 1 April 2013 by Vadim Zaytsev.
+Added to the Grammar Zoo on 22 June 2013 by Vadim Zaytsev.